 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-Acting on Your NumbersGetting tested and knowing these health numbers is important.
-But taking steps to improve them if there’s a problem is vital.
+While knowing these health numbers is important, taking action to improve them if necessary is vital.
 You have the power to significantly reduce your risk for heart disease.
-By working with your doctor to control your cholesterol levels and develop a plan to keep other risk factors at bay, you can live a longer, healthier life.
+By working with your doctor to control your cholesterol levels and keep other risk factors at bay, you can live a longer, healthier life.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.